 1999: VVSD introduced the Welcome Home Family Program, a first-of-its-kind residential facility for homeless female veterans and their families.

-2001: The VA awarded VVSD nearly $1 million to add 80 beds to our Treatment Center.
+2001: The VA awarded VVSD nearly $1 million to add 80 beds to our rehabilitation center.
 Peter Dougherty, the VA's director of homeless veterans programs, declared,"There is no finer program for homeless veterans in America than Vietnam Veterans of San Diego".

 The same year, VVSD created Homeless Court in partnership with San Diego Deputy Public Defender Steve Binder and founders of the San Diego Child Support Program.

 2005: Vietnam Veterans of San Diego changed its name to Veterans Village of San Diego.

 2006: Phase One expansion of the rehabilitation center was completed.
 More rooms were added, along with a counseling center, kitchen and dining hall.

 2008: VVSD dedicated the Veterans rehabilitation Center courtyard in honor of Paul E. Nenner, a retired Air Force Officer.

 2009: Phase Two expansion of the Veterans rehabilitation center -a new intake center, an employment and training department, medical offices and administrative offices - opened.

 2010: Phase Three expansion, construction of Veterans On Point Apartments , was completed.
 It's comprised of 16 three-bedroom, three-bath units.